 The most important way to keep yourself safe in amateur boxing is to always wear protective gear.
 Unlike professional boxing, amateur boxing requires a fighter to always wear padded protective head gear at all times.

-Besides the head gear, a mouth guard should also be used as the face is one of the areas that opponents target most often, and can result in cuts or even dental injuries such as fractured teeth.
+, a mouth guard should also be used as the face is one of the areas that opponents target most often, and can result in cuts or even dental injuries such as fractured teeth.

 Wrist wraps are also very helpful in preventing injuries, as the hands and wrists are the two places that absorb the most impact during the bout.
 As the boxer is restricted to hand strikes, every attack on his opponent puts stress on the boxer’s hands.
 To prevent injuries such as sprains from occurring, it is vital for the player to wrap the cloth around his hands and wrists tightly.